malik111110/Adaptative-course/README.md

 # Adaptive Courses API

 The Adaptive Courses API is a Flask-based backend designed to provide personalized course recommendations and dropout risk analysis for students in an online learning platform.
 Built with Python, it leverages machine learning (Random Forest classifier) and collaborative filtering to tailor recommendations based on student profiles, learning styles, and peer performance.
-The API supports three main endpoints: `/analysis`, `/students/<id>`, and `/recommendations/<id>`.
+The API supports five main endpoints: `/api/students/<id>`, `/api/recommendations/<id>`, `/api/courses`, `/api/health`, and `/api/analysis`, with Swagger documentation via Flask-RESTX.

 ## Table of Contents
 - [Features](#features)